 Wait for the right moment

-When Peter Sagan rejoined the field, the sprinters’ teams were driving the pace and the race was navigating narrow streets and plenty of wet corners as it wound through Lille.
-Regardless, he had a job to do and that job wasn’t at the back, so he wasted no time maneuvering his way through the field to get to the front.
-Getting through the back half of the field probably wasn’t too difficult, as those riders are just concentrating on staying upright and in contact with the pack.
+For a lot of riders, getting back to the field is only the first challenge.
+If you’re a team leader or a domestique or you’re carrying bottles, you have a job to do and that job isn’t at the back of the pack, so you have to maneuver your way through the field to get to the front.
+Getting through the back half of the field is typically not too difficult, as those riders are just concentrating on staying upright and in contact with the pack.
 They’ll let you come through without much issue.
 Further up, riders in the first third of the field are not so generous.
 They’re fighting for position and riding handlebar-to-handlebar, so it takes a lot of skills and power to get where you want to go.